BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 Looking at the change in different demographics of states over the years and some of the causes behind those changes.

 #### Plans of Project are to:
-- Look at the Change in Population vs Change In Income by state
+- Look at the Change in Population vs Change In Income by State
 - Find clusters of states that are similiar to each other
 - Do a clustering algorithm on them that clusters similiar ones together
 - Talk about the states that get clustered together and similarites between them